Pranav-Regunath/Pranav-Regunath/README.md

 ### Hi there 👋
 My name is Pranav Regunath, and I am an undergraduate student at Iowa State University majoring in Aerospace Engineering.

-Pronouns: He/him

-Programming Languages that I am currently learning: Python, Java, C++
+Programming Languages that I am currently learning/working with: Python, Java, C++

 Personal Hobbies: Drawing and Painting